 9. Fabulous educational opportunities

-OK, so I know that students’ financial situations vary widely and that some aren’t always able to do lots of extra-curricular stuff, but if you’re able to invest in your education outside of your midwifery programme as well as in it, then I’d like to think that I offer some pretty cool opportunities, including engaging online courses where you can connect with me and other midwives and birth folk from around the world (and all from the comfort of your computer, tablet or phone!) and all kinds of in-person conferences, talks and workshops.
+OK, so I know that students’ financial situations vary widely and that some aren’t always able to do lots of extra-curricular stuff, but once you’re able to invest in your education outside of your midwifery programme as well as in it, then I’d like to think that I offer some pretty cool opportunities, including engaging online courses where you can connect with me and other midwives and birth folk from around the world (and all from the comfort of your computer, tablet or phone!) and all kinds of in-person conferences, talks and workshops.
 I keep these pages updated, and I always give my newsletter folks an early heads-up of my own courses (mainly because some of them sell out really quickly once they go onto social media) so if you’d like to get those free newsletters and updates and haven’t yet signed up, here’s the page that you need.

 10. And reminders of what’s important